Naming and etymology

 A maneless male lion, who also has little body hair - from Tsavo East National Park, Kenya

-Senegal and Tsavo East National Park in Kenya, and the original male white lion from Timbavati was also maneless.
+Maneless lions have been reported in Senegal and Tsavo East National Park in Kenya, and the original male white lion from Timbavati was also maneless.
 Castrated lions have minimal manes.
 The lack of a mane is found in inbred lion populations; inbreeding also results in poor fertility.[40]

 Cave paintings of extinct European cave lions exclusively show animals with no mane or, just the hint of a mane, suggesting to some that they were more or less maneless,[24] however, the females hunting for a pride are more likely the subjects of the drawings—since they are shown in a group related to hunting—so these images are not reliable to make a judgment about whether the males had manes.
 The drawings do suggest that the extinct species used the same social orginazation and hunting strategies as contemporary prides.